maximrouf/RegionCapture/README.md

 	1. Start a new Unity project

-	2. Open the Layers-tab in "Project settings -> Tags and Layers" and set the "Layer №20" name as "Region_Capture"
+	2. Open the Layers-tab in "Project settings -> Tags and Layers" and set the "Layer №20" name as "RegionCapture"

 	3. Go to the "Player Settings" -> "XR Settings" and select "Vuforia AR supported" checkbox